 It is important that you aware of people invested in the shoot about the story or the message behind it, and what you are planning is.
 This allows each and every member to know what would work best for the shoot and understand what the result should look like.

 6. Be open to Suggestions

 While we are on the topic of working with the team, allow us to add a very important point here.
 You may not always be right or sometimes your teammate may come up with a better idea than yours.

 Rather than putting it down, see if you can carry forward with it.
 Even if you can’t, tell them the reason due to which the idea couldn’t be carried out and how it can be used in different scenarios.

 Product Photography may restrict one from the use of props but fashion photography and portrait photography doesn’t.
 Rather if your prop can make it easy for the viewer to understand what you are trying to say, using the props can turn out to be really commendable.

-In addition, if you are using the props, you can even use them in unconventional manners in order to attract the viewer.
-In order to make sure you get the best use of the props, we suggest you experiment with them and get sample shots to show them to the editor.
+In addition, if you are using props, you can even use them in unconventional manners in order to attract the viewer.
+In order to make sure you get the best use of the props, we suggest you experiment with them and get sample shots to show to the editor.

 8. Learn Compositions